-In today’s culture of entitlement people believe that they deserve certain rewards simply because they exist -- not because of hard work, perseverance and wise choices.
-Entitlement is the only way to explain the lunacy behind recent demands that fast food chains like McDonald’s arbitrarily pay workers $15 per hour.
+In today’s culture of entitlement, people believe that they deserve certain rewards simply because they exist – not because of hard work, perseverance, and wise choices.
+Entitlement is the only way to explain the lunacy behind recent demands that fast food chains like McDonald’s arbitrarily pay workers $15 an hour.
 Unlike many politicians, business leaders do not make decisions according to public opinion because they have fiduciary responsibilities to their boards and shareholders.
-As a result, McDonald’s Corp.
-Chief Executive Officer Don Thompson is doing the right thing by not cowing to ridiculous wage demands.
+As a result, McDonald’s Corporation CEO Don Thompson is doing the right thing by not cowing to ridiculous wage demands.
 In short, McDonald’s has become a scapegoat for a series of failed economic and public policies.

 These stories raise important questions.
 For example, why it is that McDonald’s workers cannot make ends meet?
 Do we expect McDonald’s to make up the difference between challenging circumstances and poor personal choices?
 Is it McDonald’s fault that you are in your mid-30s, unmarried with several children, and have not acquired the requisite skill set to improve your employment opportunities?
 Is it McDonald’s fault politicians have over-regulated the market, inadvertently encouraging businesses to move out of low-income neighborhoods?
 Are we blaming McDonald’s for the fact that technological innovation and automation continue to eliminate low-skilled, entry-level jobs?
 It is beyond outrageous to think that fast food restaurants are going to reconcile these tensions.

 Don Thompson is even being accused of being greedy and out of touch.
-Are the protestors aware that Thompson himself came out of poverty to become McDonald’s first black CEO?
+Are the protesters aware that Thompson himself came out of poverty to become McDonald’s first black CEO?
 Thompson grew up just three blocks north of the Cabrini-Green housing project in Chicago before moving to Indianapolis in the sixth grade to be raised by his grandmother.
 He understands struggling to make ends meet.
-Thompson, however, protested the crime-ridden and low-wage earning future to which he seemed consigned by his circumstances by working hard in high-school, graduating from college, getting married, becoming active in his church and, after 22 years at McDonald’s, eventually rising to become CEO.
-Thompson’s advance is a clear illustration of the strong correlation between morally responsible decision-making and personal financial stability.
+Thompson, however, protested the crime-ridden and low-wage-earning future to which he seemed consigned by his circumstances by working hard in high school, graduating from college, getting married, becoming active in his church and, after 22 years at McDonald’s, eventually rising to become CEO.
+Thompson’s advance is a clear illustration of the strong correlation between morally responsible decision making and personal financial stability.